 #6 Placement

-Though there are numerous programs that offer flexible options for veterans, perhaps none are more flexible than online programs.
 Students have the option to commute to a nearby campus every day and get their degree from a local college.
-But if they have aspirations to earn a degree that is not offered at these nearby campuses or go to a college outside their geographical region, online options can help.
-With online and distance learning opportunities, students are no longer limited or bound by the constraints of geography.
-Now veterans can earn their degrees online or through a hybrid mix of in-person and online courses.
-With such options, students can get the best possible education while juggling other responsibilities like work or family obligations.
+But maybe they have aspirations to earn a degree that is not offered at these nearby campuses.
+Or they want to attend a college outside their geographical region.
+Online options can help.
+With online opportunities, a veteran student is no longer limited by geography when attending classes.

 #9 Network